AmitSolnke/unleash/website/docs/reference/sso.md

 ### Before you start

-In order to configure single sign-on you will need to log in to the Unleash instance with a user that have Admin role.
-If you are self-hosting Unleash then a default user will be automatically created the first time you start unleash:
+To configure single sign-on, log in to the Unleash instance with a user that has an Admin role.
+If you are self-hosting, then a default user will be automatically created the first time you start Unleash:

 - username: `admin`
 - password: `unleash4all` _(or `admin` if you started with Unleash v3)._